Understanding PMOS (PCOS) and Fertility

 • Polycystic ovaries visible on ultrasound, showing multiple small follicles

-How PCOS Affects Fertility
+How PMOS Affects Fertility

-The primary reason PCOS affects fertility is due to irregular or absent ovulation.
+The primary reason PMOS affects fertility is due to irregular or absent ovulation.
 When you don’t ovulate regularly, the chances of an egg being available for fertilization are reduced.
 However, it’s important to understand that:

 • Many successful treatment options exist, from lifestyle changes to medications and assisted reproductive technologies

-Understanding Your Unique PCOS Profile
+Understanding Your Unique PMOS Profile

 • Body weight: Weight can influence hormone balance and ovulation

-Proactive Steps to Enhance Fertility with PCOS
+Proactive Steps to Enhance Fertility with PMOS

 1. Lifestyle Modifications

 • Weight management: For those with higher body weight, even modest weight loss (5-10% of starting weight) can help restore ovulation and improve pregnancy rates.
 This was demonstrated in studies where individuals who lost weight before fertility treatments had better outcomes than those who proceeded directly to medication.
-However, it’s important to note that not everyone with PCOS carries excess weight, and weight loss isn’t necessary or appropriate for everyone.
+However, it’s important to note that not everyone with PMOS carries excess weight, and weight loss isn’t necessary or appropriate for everyone.

 • Regular physical activity: Exercise improves insulin sensitivity and may help regulate hormones.
 Aim for at least 150 minutes of moderate activity per week, combining both aerobic exercise and strength training.